Skip to main content

 Numbers are approximate but based on actual population numbers and total App Downloads, as reported on official sites.
 Note: The analysis is optimistic, considering that I've used downloads rather than actual daily users.

-dear governments, here is a tough performance review of your covid-19 efforts,
+So, dear governments, here is a tough performance review of your covid-19 efforts, necessary to reset expectations and determine next steps:

-- Overall performance is stagnant
+• Overall performance is stagnant and falling behind.

-are far from reaching the minimum target and keep counting new cases and deaths
+• You are far from reaching the minimum target and keep counting new cases and deaths globally, with or without creepy location tracking.

-- It’s hard to believe you can optimise and achieve a positive success rate given the broad and stubborn target audience.
+• It’s hard to believe you can optimise and achieve a positive success rate given the broad and stubborn target audience.

 We have to wait for Apple & Google to save the day, which is scheduled to happen in mid-May.
 Two more weeks, hopefully by then governments will consider all social implications and require a decentralised approach.
 Otherwise, it will be a couple more weeks/months of long discussions on ethics, putting more projects on hold and counting more deaths.